 Factor has no constraints that are likely to be impacted by the proposed works and has therefore been scoped out of further environmental assessment.

 Material assets and waste

-The proposed works are required to replace the worn carriageway surface, reconstruct failed areas of the carriageway, and reinstate road markings.
+The proposed works are required to replace the worn carriageway surface and reinstate road markings.
 Materials used will consist of: